Seagate/cortx-re/solutions/dashboard/README.md

 #### Configmap:

 Configmap is used to store the configuration data.
 You need to enter the configuration data in **DashboardConfigmap.yaml** file located in **dashboard/config** directory.
-Do not convert data into base64 format and add it in plain text.
+For configmap, do not convert data into base64 format and add it in plain text.

 **Configmap Fields:**